-This drink is quite strong and fully alcoholic, so don’t plan a Vesper night as it won’t go further than 2 drinks each (plan instead a mango margarita night).
+This drink is quite strong, so don't plan a Vesper night as it won't go further than 2 drinks each.

-Make sure you don’t drink more than one Vesper, afterall is a spy drink and it’s quite hard to handle!
+Make sure you don't drink more than one Vesper, after all is a spy drink and it's quite strong!

 'A dry martini,' he said.
 'One.
 In a deep champagne goblet.'